 - Decontamination recommendations

 - Identification of chemicals that may be hazardous to first responders and providers

-- Access to public health emergency information (i.e., H1N1, food recalls, terrorism)
+- Access to public health emergency information (i.e., food recalls, terrorism)

-In addition to the above, the specialists who answer your call can determine whether EMS transport is needed.
-In many cases, consultation with the poison center through 911 can avoid a trip to the hospital saving health care resources.
-More than 63 percent of all calls to the poison center are managed outside of a health care facility with poison center advice.
-In 2012, a report commissioned by the American Association of Poison Control Centers and issued by the Lewin Group estimated that every dollar invested in the poison center system saves $13.39 in medical costs and lost productivity, for a total savings of more than $1.8 billion every year.
+In addition to the above, the poison specialists can determine whether EMS transport is needed.
+In many cases, patient and/or provider consultation with the poison center through 911 can avoid a trip to the hospital saving health care resources.
+When EMS providers or 911 consulted with the MPC about patients in 2018, 9 percent of those patients were not taken to a health care facility based on poison center advice.
+Moreover, 65% of all MPC cases were managed outside of a health care facility with poison center advice.
+A report by the Lewin Group, released in 2012 by the American Association of Poison Control Centers, estimated that every dollar invested in the poison center system saves $13.39 in medical costs and lost productivity, for a total savings of more than $1.8 billion every year.

 Can EMS providers share patient information with the poison center?